 • Strawberry Shortcake Ice Cream Bars

-If you try this recipe, leave a comment, rate it, or tag me with your creations.
-I want to see how yours turn out. #hot chocolate bombs #hot chocolate bombs recipe
+If you try this recipe, leave a comment, rate it, or tag me with your creations—I’d love to see how yours turn out!
+And don’t forget to save it to Pinterest so you can easily find it anytime you want to make these delicious treats again.ot chocolate bombs #hot chocolate bombs recipe